by Patricia E. Gower

 The intense pressure exerted by the city produced results.
 Emma Tenayuca, despite her popularity, was forced to step out of a public role in the strike.
 In her place, the CIO sent Donald Henderson, president of UCAPAWA, to assume leadership.
 J. Austin Beasley, another CIO official, arrived to help organize relief efforts.
 Some shellers sought to avoid identification with communism by leaving the union and publicly denouncing communism.
 Despite efforts to distance themselves from charges of communism, the city continued its assault on the strikers and the CIO organizers.
 The mayor claimed that he had proposed wages based on market prices that would give the owners a fair profit and that the CIO’s rejection proved their purpose was not a fair wage but labor violence.
 The San Antonio Express editorialized that wherever the CIO appeared, labor problems always followed and that the best hope of the strikers was to do without the CIO and deal directly with the owners.

 Finally thirty-seven days after the strike’s inception, the striking shellers agreed to submit their case to arbitration.
 Governor Allred also convinced the Southern Pecan Shelling Co. to abide by the decisions of a three-man arbitration board.
 On March 8, the workers returned to work for the reduced wages that originally set off the strike while waiting for the board’s decision.
 The arbitration board, made up of Jack Horheimer, owner of Alamo Pecan Co., Reverend Marcus Hogue of Austin, who represented the union, and Tom Miller, mayor of Austin as neutral member, rendered its decision on April 13, 1938.
-The judgement resulted in a compromise wage that favored employers over the shellers and set a wage scale from five cents a pound for pieces and six cents for halves.
+The judgment resulted in a compromise wage that favored employers over the shellers and set a wage scale from five cents a pound for pieces and six cents for halves.
 This wage would last until May 31, 1938 when the wage would rise ½ cent.
 In return the local #172 of UCAPAWA gained recognition as the only legal agent for the shellers.

 However, the return to peaceful relations did not last long.
 On October 24, 1938, The Fair Labor Relations Act went into effect and mandated a minimum wage of 25 cents an hour.
 The Southern Pecan Shelling Company and other San Antonio shelling operations immediately closed their doors in protest.
 The workers were all laid off but the companies had large inventories set aside so that they could weather the shutdown.
 Southern Pecan Shelling and the local union petitioned for an exemption to this minimum wage.
 During the shutdown, the union began negotiating new contracts upon the expiration of the old contracts during the shutdown.
 These contracts required a closed shop, grievance procedures and rates of seven cents a pound for pieces and eight cents a pound for halves if the Wage and Hour Division of the Department of Labor agreed to the exemption from the minimum wage.
 When this exemption was denied, the company began to mechanize and petitioned for a temporary exemption in order to train the workers on the new machines at 15 cents an hour.
 The union jointly applied with Southern in the request for this exemption, probably out of fear that Seligmann and others would simply refuse to reopen if their request was denied.